Free Rental Application Form: PDF Template & How To Guide

 Reasons you might get blacklisted as a tenant include:

-- You use your bond to cover outstanding rent
+- You used your rental bond or security deposit to cover outstanding rent

 - You’ve been evicted